soohyeok/4x4x4-TicTacToe-AI/README.md

 # 4x4x4-TicTacToe-AI

 ## Description
-- AI for 4*4*4 TicTacToe game with Artificial Neural Network
+- AI for 4 by 4 by 4 TicTacToe game with Artificial Neural Network

 ## Instructions to run:
 - Download folder